Florida Open Enrollment for Marketplace Insurance

 Understanding Florida Open Enrollment for Marketplace Insurance

-When Is Open Enrollment for Health Insurance in Florida?
+When Is Florida Open Enrollment for Marketplace Insurance?

 If you want coverage through the Florida Health Insurance Marketplace for next year, this is your primary opportunity to secure coverage.